sruffner/XSort/xsort/assets/ui.md

 files to use.
-If the analog source is a flat binary file, you must also specify the number of channels recorded, the sampling rate in Hz, the scale factor converting raw 16-bit samples to microvolts, whether the data is prefiltered, and whether the individual analog channel streams are interleaved in the file. **XSort** saves the directory configuration information to a file (`.xs.directory.txt`) within the directory itself -- so you'll need to provide it the first time you "open" a working directory.
+If the analog source is a flat binary file, you must also specify the number of channels recorded, the sampling rate in Hz, the scale factor converting raw 16-bit samples to microvolts, whether the data is prefiltered, and whether the individual analog channel streams are interleaved in the file. **XSort** saves the directory configuration information to a file (`.xs.directory.txt`) within the directory itself -- so you'll only need to provide it the first time you "open" a working directory.

 If the working directory is invalid or if it cannot read the analog or unit data source file, **XSort** will ask you to select another directory.
 Note that, when you launch **XSort** for the first time, you must specify a valid working